Abhinav1771/Abhinav1771/README.md

 - 📫 How to reach me **fcabhinav01@gmail.com**

-- ⚡ Fun fact **I think it is better to have some childness alive inside us.**
+- ⚡ Fact **I think it is better to have some childness alive inside us.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->